Cumbrian folk melody archive, including scores

 Composer: Noted in the score as 'from memory'.

 Notes: John Peel was a notable figure in Cumbria in the 19th century.
-This melody is really an adapted Cumbrian variation of a Scottish tune 'Where wad Bonnie Annie Lie?'.
+This melody is really a Cumbrian variation of a Scottish tune 'Where wad Bonnie Annie Lie?'.
 The better known melody would be later composed by William Metcalfe.

 Keswick Jigg